pioka1/bitlabiotwebserver/README.md

 ## 2.5 `app-client.js`

-The placement of this file is perhaps a bit misleading.
+The placement and naming of this file is perhaps a bit misleading.
 It is not an ordinary JS file and is never read by Node.
 This file tells React where to be injected on page load.
 Imagine a tree structure of React components where this file is at the very top.

 ## 2.6 `routes.js`